California Section A =109 miles: Campo – Warner Springs / You are viewing Leg 1 below of Section A:

 - As for the campsite itself, the showers and toilets are excellent while the grass is near perfect throughout.
 Note: Lake Morena campground costs $5 per person.

-Online General Hiker Notes:
+Online General Hiker Notes on this section:

 - Tough.
 First 8-10 mi or so was relatively easy with some rolling hills.
 Descent to Hauser Creek was long and climb out was steep and difficult.
 Amazing views throughout the hike.
 Brought 5L of water which was just enough.